 Tension Technology International (TTI) staff have extensive experience with investigating the causes of accidents in marine mooring and cargo systems.
 The accident investigation is important to establish responsibility as well as to prevent a recurrence.
 We can thoroughly evaluate the suitability of mooring and towing ropes, steel wire and chain, cargo hoses, and other factors as part of insurance and legal investigations and also to help prevent future accidents.

-TTI engineers have participated in almost a thousand break tests of fibre ropes and have analysed many rope failures.
+TTI engineers have participated in thousands of break tests of fibre ropes and have analysed many rope failures.
 We have a broad range of experiences in fibre rope design, application and laboratory analysis.
 In addition, we have unique tools for and experience with mooring and towing system analyses.

-TTI has investigated three major towing accidents.
-One involved the use of two tugs towing a platform.
+One case involved the use of two tugs towing a platform.
 We examined and tested the failed towline and performed computer analyses to predict probable loading histories during the tow.
-Our investigation enabled the client to establish a strong defense and settle for much reduced damages.
+Our investigation enabled the client to establish a strong defence and settle for much reduced damages.
 In another case, we examined the towline and conducted yarn testing.
-Based on our testimony, the court ruled that the towline was inadequate.
+Based on our testimony, the court ruled that the towline was inadequate for the application.

 TTI has investigated in excess of thirty single point mooring (SPM) hawser system accidents.
-We advised the U.S. Navy to use a more durable fibre rope material, which alleviated a pattern of breakouts at fleet moorings.
-In another case, we determined that improper splicing methods were causing accelerated rope fatigue and recommended changes which alleviated the problem.
+In one case we advised the U.S. Navy to use a more durable fibre rope material, which alleviated a pattern of breakouts at fleet moorings.
+In another, we determined that improper splicing methods were causing accelerated rope fatigue and recommended changes which alleviated the problem.
 In an SPM accident case, we arranged for and analysed computer analyses and model tests which demonstrated that mooring loads probably exceeded the strength of the failed component.
 We also reviewed and critiqued the SPM designer's calculations and design methods.

 TTI has also investigated several pierside mooring breakouts.
 In one case, all 16 mooring lines on a cargo vessel parted.
 TTI's OPTIMOOR program was used to evaluate environmental loads on the vessel and to show that the mooring would have been safe if the mooring lines were in adequate condition.
 Examination and analysis of the mooring lines provided an objective assessment that their break strength was greatly deteriorated at the time of the accident.
 In another case, a tanker was pulled off a pier by a passing ship, causing a hose failure.
 OPTIMOOR was again used to evaluate the mooring arrangement.
 It was shown that several mooring points shown in the port information booklet did not actually exist, and their presence would have permitted an adequate mooring for the circumstances.